Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Appendix

 \paragraph{Royal Documents in Hanja (Hj$^{\text{R}}$)} consists of government-compiled chronicles from the Joseon Dynasty period: \emph{the Annals of the Joseon Dynasty} (AJD), \emph{the Diaries of the Royal Secretariat} (DRS), and \emph{the Daily Records of the Royal Court and Important Officials} (DRRI).
 These documents follow strict writing guidelines and exhibit a highly consistent style.

 \paragraph{Literary Documents in Hanja (Hj$^{\text{L}}$)} refers to literary works written in Hanja authored by various Korean authors.
 In this paper, we use \emph{the Korean Literary Collections} (KLC)\thinspace\footnote{also known as \emph{the Comprehensive Publication of Korean Literary Collections in Classical Chinese}} as the primary source.
 Hanja literary works remain understudied in the NLP community, and the KLC corpus has not previously been explored in NLP research.
+Detailed documentation of the KLC dataset is provided in Appendix~\ref{sec:appx_klc_dataset}.